 Begun: 2007 | Status: Ongoing | CAs affected: Denmark Street | Damage Type: Irreversible

-The redevelopment of Tottenham Court Road station in line with Crossrail has already caused destruction to buildings and heritage in the Denmark Street Conservation Area.
+The redevelopment of Tottenham Court Road station in line with Crossrail has already caused harm to heritage in the Denmark Street Conservation Area.
+Similarly, it is the public benefit that is expected to be brought by ‘boosting’ London’s economy which empowers Crossrail to cause harm to heritage.

 Student Flats, AirBnb, and other short-lets